joesan/joesan-me/content/post/crypto/blockchain-documentation.md

 java.lang.OutOfMemoryError: Java heap space
 ```

 This is exactly what happens when mining BitCoins.
-You need computational power as the difficulty goes higher and higher with every batch of Blocks!
-There is no other way to find the hash with leading zeros, other than doing a brute force trial and error by adjusting a portion of the input block and calculating hashes over and over again until one of the hashes fulfills the puzzle by chance.
-Well, finding a hash with leading zero's is one thing while setting a target on the found hash with leadin zeros is what makes the mining even harder!
+You need computational power as the difficulty goes higher and higher
+with every batch of Blocks!
+There is no other way to find the hash with leading zeros, other than doing a brute force
+trial and error by adjusting a portion of the input block and calculating hashes over and over again until one of the
+hashes fulfills the puzzle by chance.
+Well, finding a hash with leading zero's is one thing while setting a target on
+the found hash with leadin zeros is what makes the mining even harder!

-Roughly every 14 days the Bitcoin difficulty is adjusted such that the time between successive blocks remains constant at 10 minutes.
+Roughly every 14 days the Bitcoin difficulty is adjusted such that the time between successive blocks remains constant
+at 10 minutes.

-The screeenshot below shows the latest block info (as of 3-Nov-2017) from the Bitcoing network:
+The screenshot below shows the latest block info (as of 3-Nov-2017) from the Bitcoin network:

 ![Blockchain Info](/images/blockchain-info.png)

 The puzzle is to find the hash with 18 leading zeros as it can be seen in the Hash!
-So you can imagine now why a Million dollar is needed to solve a single puzzle!
+So you can imagine now why a Million
+dollar is needed to solve a single puzzle!

-If you then look at the following URL, you can figure out the latest BlockInfo and from there you can figure out the difficulty that is current when mining a block!
+If you then look at the following URL, you can figure out the latest BlockInfo and from there you can figure out the difficulty
+that is current when mining a block!

 https://blockchain.info/block

 500 peta hashes per second is produced by the Blockchain network.
-The average of 10 minutes (time taken to mine a single block) is maintained dynamically by the Blockchain network!
+The average of 10 minutes (time taken to mine a single block)
+is maintained dynamically by the Blockchain network!

-SHA256 is just about flipping bits - flipping bits need energy - heat - with the heat generated from this hardware, I can heat my household, toast a bread, this hardware is specifically designed to do hashes - If you do not cool them they melt! - Doing this in Chennai, my home town which never has Winter, would not be economical!
+SHA256 is just about flipping bits - flipping bits need energy - heat - with the heat generated from this hardware, I can heat
+my household, toast a bread, this hardware is specifically designed to do hashes - If you do not cool them they melt! - Doing
+this in Chennai, my hometown which never has Winter, would not be economical!

-While at it, I wanted to create a simple private ethereum network and I did manage to do it and run them as Docker container's.
-I just ran two nodes on my Mac and I never saw my battery draining so fast!
+While at it, I wanted to create a simple private ethereum network, and I did manage to do it and run them as Docker container's.
+I
+just ran two nodes on my Mac and I never saw my battery draining so fast!
 These Blockchain networks are certainly power thirsty!
 Take a look here for the Demo: https://github.com/joesan/lab-chain

-Apart form this, if you can grasp the ideas behind the following topics, you have understood somewhat technically what Blockchain is and how it works in the Bitcoin setup.
+Apart from this, if you can grasp the ideas behind the following topics, you have understood somewhat technically what Blockchain
+is and how it works in the Bitcoin setup.

 1. Transactions
 2. Difficulty